313: Earth vs. the Spider

 Heh-heh, I love this thing.
 Ding-dong, Avon calling.

-“Ding-dong, Avon calling” is an advertising slogan for the direct-sales cosmetics company Avon that dates to the 1960s.
+“Ding-dong, Avon calling” was an advertising slogan for the direct-sales cosmetics company Avon from 1954 to 1967.

 [Imitating Arnold Schwarzenegger.]
 The spider is made of liquid metal.

 Industrial Light & Magic, you’ve done it again.

 Industrial Light & Magic is the visual effects company founded by director George Lucas in 1975.
 Lucas wanted hands-on control for his upcoming project Star Wars, so he gathered some of the giants in the special effects field.
 Since then, they have provided visual effects for nearly 300 films and won dozens of awards, including 15 Oscars.

 He’s pulling a Rockford on him.